Lizardfol/2dgame/README.md

-# 2dgame
+# 2D Game with seed world gen!
-An open-source game, with 2d mechanics
+An open-source game, with 2d mechanics, with perlin noise just like in minecraft, it can generate the same world with the same seed given, but it also feels random!
+Its a 2d mineing game, get some ores, sell them upgrade, upgrade and upgrade!